Prosperous Crozier: Dating and inscriptions

-It lacks the adornment of precious metals found in other contemporary Insular art metal work objects, while some of the craftsmanship has been described as relatively basic, indicating that it originated from a moderately sized site, fiven its style probably from a workshop in Dublin region.
-Yet as the archeologist pointed out "nevertheless, [it] was important enough to be kept for centuries, before it was eventually buried in a bog."
+It lacks the adornment of precious metals found in other contemporary Insular art metalwork objects, while some of the craftsmanship has been described as relatively basic, indicating that it originated from a moderately sized site, given its style probably from a workshop in the Dublin region.
+Yet, as the archaeologist pointed out, "nevertheless, [it] was important enough to be kept for centuries before it was eventually buried in a bog."

 Condition

-The crozier is in relatively good condition despite having been cut in halve in the Middle Ages, presumably just before it was deposited in the bog.
-It was recombined in the 19th-century, when number of nails were also removed, leaving it fragile and structurally weak.
+The crozier is in relatively good condition despite having been cut in half in the Middle Ages, presumably just before it was deposited in the bog.
+It was recombined in the 19th century, when a number of nails were also removed, leaving it fragile and structurally weak.
 It was conserved by the Ulster Museum in 1984.